How Will I Know: Commercial performance

 "How Will I Know" debuted at number 60 on the US Billboard Hot 100 in the December 7, 1985, issue.
-It entered the top 40 in the December 28, 1985, issue, starting a 16-week run in the top forty.
+It entered the top 40 at number 32 on the December 28, 1985 issue, starting a 16-week run in the top forty.
 Seven weeks later, it peaked at number one in the issue dated February 15, 1986, becoming Houston's second number-one single on that chart.
 It displaced Houston's cousin Dionne Warwick's "That's What Friends Are For", stayed at number one for two weeks, and was displaced by Mr. Mister's "Kyrie".
-It also debuted on the Billboard Hot Black Singles chart at number 60 on the December 28 issue, and later peaked at number one for one week.
+It also debuted on the Billboard Hot Black Singles chart at number 60 on the December 28 issue, becoming the Hot Shot Debut of the week, Houston's first single to accomplish this, and peaked at number one on the March 8, 1986 issue for one week, displacing "Do Me, Baby" by Meli'sa Morgan at the top and becoming Houston's third number one single on the R&B charts.
 In the issue dated January 25, 1986, "How Will I Know" entered the Billboard Dance Club Songs chart at number 30, and later peaked at number three in the February 22, 1986, issue.
-It also reached number one on the Billboard Adult Contemporary chart.
-The Recording Industry Association of America (RIAA) certified the single Gold on December 6, 1985, for shipments of 500,000 copies or more, and later triple platinum, for equivalent sales of 3 million units.
+It also reached number one on the Billboard Adult Contemporary chart for a week on the February 15, 1986 issue, displacing "The Sweetest Taboo" by Sade.
+The Recording Industry Association of America (RIAA) certified the single Gold on December 6, 1995, for shipments of 500,000 copies or more, and later triple platinum, for equivalent sales of 3 million units.
 It ranked at number six on the Billboard year-end chart.